Dana, Massachusetts

 Dana was a town located in Worcester County, Massachusetts, United States.
-Dana was lost as a result of the formation of the Quabbin Reservoir.
+Dana was disincorporated as a result of the construction of the Quabbin Reservoir.

 History

 Formed from parts of Petersham, Greenwich, and Hardwick, it was incorporated in 1801.
 The town was named for Massachusetts statesman Francis Dana.
 The town was disincorporated on April 28, 1938, as part of the creation of the Quabbin Reservoir.
 Upon disincorporation, all of the town was ceded to the adjacent town of Petersham.
 The majority of the land of the former town is still above water.

-As with the nearby town of Prescott, after the disincorporation, houses were moved or razed, but cellar holes remained.
+As with the nearby town of Prescott, after disincorporation, houses were moved or razed, but cellar holes remained.
 The public is only allowed to visit the former town of Dana by foot, as the old narrow road is blocked off to cars.
 In the town center (which is still somewhat maintained by the Massachusetts Department of Conservation and Recreation), a stone marker has been installed, which reads: "SITE OF DANA COMMON 1801-1938 To all those who sacrificed their homes and way of life (Erected by Dana Reunion, 1996)".
 The common and a 68 acre area encompassing the former town center has been listed on the National Register of Historic Places.